-The Practice Support Program (PSP) helps doctors and teams build capacity in their practices, enabling them to practice more efficiently, focus more on clinical care and patient relationships, and adopt attributes of the patient medical home in BC.
+Through the Practice Support Program (PSP), doctors have the opportunity to practice more efficiently, focus on providing proactive care, and work towards adopting attributes of the patient medical home in BC.

 Supporting full-service family practices, PSP's customized and adaptable services are available to doctors and their teams directly in practices.
 These include: